I-Halder/I-Halder.github.io/_pages/about.md

 He worked extensively on theoretical developments of topological quantum computation, more precisely on Chern-Simons gauge theory coupled to matter.
 He discovered a condensed phase and pointed out an exact non-commutative structure in these theories in the presence of a background magnetic field.

 During his early days at Harvard, he established a new strong-weak duality closely related to ER=EPR - the fascinating connection between entanglement and geometry.
-Using the duality he has made distinct progress on the long-standing issue of microstates in gravitational systems.
+Using the duality he has made distinct progress on the long-standing issue of thermal microstate counting in gravitational systems.